-- a.
-The committee shall verify the proposed construction / alteration plan against this circular, - b.
-If the proposed plan satisfies the security requirements as per this circular and at the same time does not conflict with the requirements for the provision of other essential/operational services then the committee will recommend the plan for approval by DG. - c.
-If the proposed plan does not satisfy the security requirements as per this circular, including the requirements for the provision of other essential /operational services then the committee will advise the changes to be made in the plan and submit to DG for his approval. - d.
+a.
+The committee shall verify the proposed construction / alteration plan against this circular, b.
+If the proposed plan satisfies the security requirements as per this circular and at the same time does not conflict with the requirements for the provision of other essential/operational services then the committee will recommend the plan for approval by DG.

+c.
+If the proposed plan does not satisfy the security requirements as per this circular, including the requirements for the provision of other essential d.
 After approval by DG, the proposal shall be sent back to the applicant/operator for onward action / correction and resubmit, as applicable.